 1. The first time you make baby food, make an extra-large batch.

-2. Each week, add 1 or 2 more vegetables or fruits to y
+2. Each week, add 1 or 2 more vegetables or fruits to your stash.

 3. Roast or Steam your foods.